makzdot/SURF-input-jti/README.md

 ![Beta](https://img.shields.io/badge/status-beta-yellowgreen.svg?style=flat "Beta")
 ![Community](https://img.shields.io/badge/support-community-blue.svg?style=flat "Community")

-# open-nti-input-jti
+# SURF-input-jti

 Standalone container running fluentd and Juniper Telemetry plugin.

-This container has been designed to work with the project OpenNTI but it can fit for other projects as well.
+This container has been designed to work with the project OpenNTI but it has ben (shamelessly) ripped from the open-nti project.
-Multiple type of output are supported and can be defined at launch time:
+Multiple types of outputs are supported and can be defined at launch time:
 - Influxdb (default)
 - Kafka
 - Stdout